 Many jaw injuries are accompanied by further complications, like a broken tooth or herniated disc.
 In your suit for compensation, the full extent of your injuries will be considered when negotiating a settlement.

 Because Florida is a comparative negligence state, any liability that you have for causing the accident will be deducted from your settlement amount.
 If, for example, you were found to be 25% at fault for an accident that’s valued at $100,000, you will only receive $75,000 of that settlement amount.
-Comparative fault can significantly decrease the compensation that you’re awarded in your settlement, sometimes reducing the value by 80%.
+As of March 2023, if you are more than 50% liable for an injury, you cannot recover anything at all.
 Your injury attorney will be able to help you understand whether your case will be deducted for comparative negligence or not.

 Far too often, accident victims who accept a payout from an insurance company receive a much lower amount of compensation than what they’re owed.
 At The Umansky Law Firm, our Orlando broken jaw attorneys work tirelessly for our clients to reach a settlement that will help victims get their lives back on track.